smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts/index.md

 Depending the platform, an alert can have up to three lines of text, a progress indicator (e.g. a spinning wheel or hourglass), and up to four soft buttons.

 ## Create an Alert
-### Alert No Soft Buttons
+### Alert With No Soft Buttons
 !!!
 NOTE
-If no soft buttons are added to an alert some OEMs will add a default  button.
+If no soft buttons are added to an alert some OEMs may add a default button.
 !!!

 #### Alert HMI